ufal/npfl138/tasks/cags_classification.md

 inference regime even when `training == True`._

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl138/2324-summer#competitions).
-Everyone who submits a solution which achieves at least _93%_ test set accuracy will get 4 points; the rest 5 points will be distributed depending on relative ordering of your solutions.
+Everyone who submits a solution achieving at least _93%_ test set accuracy gets 4 points; the remaining 5 bonus points are distributed depending on relative ordering of your solutions.

 You may want to start with the [cags_classification.py](https://github.com/ufal/npfl138/tree/master/labs/05/cags_classification.py)